stygian-phrygian/cmake-guide/README.md

 ------------------------

 A CMake project is a directory with a CMake language file called CMakelists.txt.
 That's *technically* all a cmake project is.
-However,we *strongly* recommend a specific subdirectory organization described further along.
+However, we *strongly* recommend a specific subdirectory organization described further along.

 Let's explain the expectations of a CMake project further.